Be Alert to Buying Signals

 Buying Signals Definition

-Buying signals are actions performed by prospects signaling their interest to what you’re promoting and selling.
+Buying signals are ways that prospects signal their interest in what you’re offering (promoting or selling).

 Buying Signals Both Verbal and Nonverbal

 If they don’t provide any buying signals, or if you’re not sure, you can ask questions and see how they respond.
 These questions are what is called a “Trial Close” to which the prospect may respond with buying signals both verbal and non-verbal.